Discover more from Writer Everlasting

 Or, if I can do it so can you.

-I’m going to try and simplify the starting process here at Substack so new writers can get on board without thinking they’ve seated themselves on the biggest, scariest rollercoaster in the world and only a fool would do that.
+I’m going to try and simplify the starting process here at Substack so you new writers can get on board without thinking you’ve seated yourselves on the biggest, scariest rollercoaster in the world and only a fool would do that.

 Once you get past the truly beginning stages, which you’ll find here, there are any number of sources for learning everything else you’ll need to know as you go along.
 I’ve included many of them at the end of Tutorial #4, which is where I will have ended this journey and you’ll be ready to fly off on your own.